Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 Februari 2025 10.28.27 UTC
+- WIB: Minggu, 9 Februari 2025 11.27.13 UTC
-- WITA: Minggu, 9 Februari 2025 11.28.27 UTC
+- WITA: Minggu, 9 Februari 2025 12.27.13 UTC
-- WIT: Minggu, 9 Februari 2025 12.28.27 UTC
+- WIT: Minggu, 9 Februari 2025 13.27.13 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: success
+Kategori: motivational